Misdemeanor Attorneys Ready To Fight For You

-Your future is important, and our Westchester County misdemeanor defense attorneys have over 50 years of combined experience defending hundreds of people throughout their criminal charges.
+Your future is important, and our Westchester County misdemeanor defense attorneys from Riebling & Payton, PLLC have over 50 years of combined experience defending hundreds of people throughout their criminal charges.
 We know that you may be scared or overwhelmed, and we will use our experience to make sure you have legal assistance every step of the way.

-Call our office at (914) 712-6878 to seek representation from an experienced attorney.
+Call our office at (914) 712-6878 to seek representation from an experienced Westchester County misdemeanor lawyer.
 We offer free case evaluations and will even meet with you after-hours in our office in Mount Kisco or White Plains.

 Common Misdemeanor Charges in New York

-Our founding Westchester County criminal defense lawyer used to be a prosecutor for New York City in the narcotics division before she decided to become a criminal defense lawyer.
+Our founding attorney used to be a prosecutor for New York City in the narcotics division before she decided to become a criminal defense lawyer.
 This means that our attorneys can anticipate the prosecution's case against you, allowing us to help devise the strongest defense possible.

-We can help you with a wide variety of misdemeanor charges, including:
+We can help you with a wide variety of misdemeanor charges in New York, including:

 - Domestic violence charges

 - Drug Possession